How to Apply

 (3) Earn a bachelor’s degree from a university in the United States, the United Kingdom, Ireland, Australia, New Zealand, or Anglophone Canada.

 Scores from either the TOEFL or IELTS must be sent directly to Tulane University.
 The Tulane University code is 6823.
 The School of Architecture Department Code is: 6798.
 Scores must be no more than two years old.

 The majority of successful applicants achieve a TOEFL score above a 78 (including at least a score of 20 on the Speaking sub-section), or an IELTS score above a 6.5 (including a 6.5 on the Speaking sub-section).
 However, we will consider applicants with lower scores, and we encourage all international applicants regardless of language proficiency to schedule a Skype or other internet-based interview with the Program Directors.

-While exceptions may be made with regard to your acceptance into the School, minimum scores in these categories (GPA, GRE/GMAT and TOEFL) do factor heavily in the granting of merit-based scholarships upon admission into the program.
+While exceptions may be made with regard to your acceptance into the School, minimum scores in these categories (GPA and TOEFL) do factor heavily in the granting of merit-based scholarships upon admission into the program.

 What is the most important part of my application?